nehraa/Omnyxnet/CROSS_DEVICE_TESTING.md

 # Cross-Device Testing Guide

 **Version:** 0.3.0-alpha
 **Last Updated:** 2025-11-22
+**Status:** ✅ Cross-device communication tested and working!

 ## 🎯 Quick Start - Test on Multiple Devices

-This guide shows you how to test Pangea Net across multiple devices on your local network.
+This guide shows you how to test Pangea Net across multiple devices on your local network or WAN.
 All the complex stuff is automated - just run one script on each device!

+> ✅ **Verified Working:** Cross-device P2P connections successfully tested across different networks with dynamic port assignment and peer discovery.

 ### What Gets Tested